immutant/immutant.org/news/2015-04-17-announcing-2-final.md

 ## How to try it

-The guides included in the [apidoc] are the best source of information, and for a working example, check out our [Feature Demo] application!
+The guides included in the [apidoc] are the best source of information, and our [Feature Demo] application provides working code samples demonstrating all the Immutant namespaces.
+Its `README` includes simple instructions for getting started at a REPL or command line, packaging and various deployment options, e.g. a standalone "uberjar", a [WildFly] cluster, Heroku and OpenShift.

 If you're already familiar with Immutant 1.x, you should take a look at our [migration guide].
 It's our attempt at keeping track of what we